 Object lifecycle behavior

 Cloud Storage regularly inspects all the objects in a bucket for which Object Lifecycle Management is configured and performs all actions applicable according to the bucket's rules.
+Cloud Storage performs an action asynchronously, so there can be a lag between when the conditions are satisfied and when the action is taken.

 Updates to your lifecycle configuration may take up to 24 hours to go into effect.
 This means that when you change your lifecycle configuration, Object Lifecycle Management may still perform actions based on the old configuration for up to 24 hours.